Feyerabend/cc/ch05/sec5.6.3/typesys/README.md

 ## Type Systems: Projects

+As we have learned, and will continue to see, *types* play a central role in programming and the design of programming languages.

 This project is an educational resource for understanding *type systems* in programming languages.
 It provides hands-on implementations of four fundamental typing approaches, allowing you to see how the same code behaves under different type system philosophies.

+Ideas introduced:
 - *Core Concepts*: Static vs dynamic typing, strong vs weak typing, type inference
 - *Implementation*: How type checkers, inference engines, and coercion systems work
 - *Practical Skills*: Reading compiler errors, designing APIs, choosing the right type system

-Languages:
+Languages used:
 - *Python* (`type_systems.py`): High-level implementations with detailed explanations
 - *C* (`type_systems.c`): Low-level perspective on types and memory

-The Type System Hierarchy:
+The Type System Hierarchy (examples):
 ```
 Dynamic Typing <> Type Inference <> Static Typing <> Strong Typing
                   + Coercion